 Q2.
 What would be the impact on wages, in different sectors, of controls on EU migration and further controls on non-EU migration?
+What evidence is there of the impact on wages of the level of immigration (from EU and non-EU countries) to date?

-One of the ways employers might ease their recruitment difficulties is to raise pay.
+8. One of the ways employers might ease their recruitment difficulties is to raise pay.
 However, our quantitative evidence suggests that employers will be looking to explore a wide range of alternative options in response to skills and/or labour shortages before they raise pay and/or employment conditions.
-As our most recent Labour Market Outlook report highlights, raising pay is the least likely course of action in response to labour shortages (Figure 4
+As our most recent Labour Market Outlook report highlights, raising pay is the least likely course of action in response to labour shortages (Figure 4).